 Due to the wide variety of options you can choose from, it is helpful to establish your housing priorities before you even begin your search.

-That way, you can be better prepared to weigh the pros and cons between properties and select the best option for your family.
+That way, you can be better prepared to weigh the pros and cons between properties and select the option for your family.

 Once you narrow down the type of home you want and the location you prefer, you can begin to look at the finer details.
 Many homes come with additional amenities and features for you to consider.